idelchi/godyl/docs/commands/dump.md

 Output will show details about the cache, including its location, size, and contents.

-Supports simple glob patterns where `*` matches any sequence of characters.
+Names may use wildcards `*` which matches any sequence of characters.

 ## Practical Uses